A guide to the Malaysia Employment Pass work permit scheme

 Are you looking for support with employment passes, expat visas or work permits?

-Working alongside a global mobility company like Airswift, simplifies the process of applying for employment passes or visas in Malaysia - or any of our global locations.
+Working alongside a global employment specialist like Airswift, simplifies the process of applying for employment passes or visas in Malaysia - or any of our locations.